Last Updated on November 27, 2023 by Elidge Staff

 I think this is the #1 skill that everybody ought to have.
 We can not allow our emotional conditioning to determine what time we are going to study.
 So the following are pragmatic ways you can become more resilient and study even when you don’t feel like it:

-Buy the latest question papers on WhatsApp for only N$100!
+Want to receive them offline?
+Buy the latest question papers on WhatsApp for only N$50!
 The Same Papers You Will Get at NaTIS, Dont Fail Again!

 1. Schedule it and get an accountability buddy.